 Councilmember Andrews-Sullivan asked if formerly incarcerated individuals would be considered under supportive housing initiatives.
 Mr. Benavides stated that staff would look into the possibility and be sure to discuss in stakeholder forums.

 Adjourn

 There being no further discussion, the meeting was adjourned at 11:47 AM.

 Shirley Gonzales, Chairwoman

 spectfully submitted,

-ora Perkins
+Aurora Perkins

-City Clerk
+Office of the City Clerk